MasterScrat/Chatistics/README.md

 # Chatistics

-**Python 3 scripts to convert chat logs from various messaging platforms into Panda DataFrames.**
+**Python 3 scripts to convert chat logs from various messaging platforms into Pandas DataFrames.**
 Can also generate histograms and word clouds from the chat logs.

 <p align="center">